Air Quality Alert issued for Chelan, Douglas, Okanogan by NWS - NewsBreak

 Winter Weather Advisory issued for West Slopes North Cascades and Passes by NWS

-Effective: 2022-10-24 00:00:00 PDT Expires: 2022-10-25 05:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-10-26 03:51:00 PDT Expires: 2022-10-26 08:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 For the latest road conditions in Washington state, call 5 1 1.
-Target Area: West Slopes North Cascades and Passes WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO 5 AM PDT TUESDAY ABOVE 4000 FEET * WHAT...Snow expected above 4000 feet.
-Total snow accumulations of 4 to 8 inches. * WHERE...Cascade mountains of Whatcom and Skagit Counties, including Mount Baker Ski Area and Rainy Pass on the north Cascades Highway (state highway 20). * WHEN...From midnight tonight to 5 AM PDT Tuesday. * IMPACTS...Plan on very difficult travel.
+Target Area: West Slopes North Cascades and Passes; West Slopes North Central Cascades and Passes; West Slopes South Central Cascades and Passes WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 8 AM PDT THIS MORNING ABOVE 4000 FEET * WHAT...Snow above 4000 feet.
+Additional snow accumulations of up to two inches. * WHERE...Cascade mountains of Whatcom and Skagit Counties, including the Mount Baker Ski Area, Cascade mountains of Snohomish and King Counties, including Stevens Pass, and Snoqualmie Pass and Cascade mountains of Pierce and Lewis Counties, including the Crystal Mountain Ski Area, Paradise. * WHEN...Until 8 AM PDT this morning. * IMPACTS...Plan on slippery road conditions.

 Comments / 0